What You Should Know About Rooting Your Kindle Fire & Getting Access To Google Play

 Next, find the Go Launcher icon and tap this – your tablet will then look more like a standard Android device, but you will have access to Google Play, via the Market icon!

 Applying these changes to your Kindle Fire will enable you to enjoy the tablet as much as any other Android tablet user can.
 Apps and games can be installed from Google Play, along with books and music, and you’ll also get the benefit of other Google services such as Google Drive.
 To learn everything your Kindle device is capable of, read our Kindle Fire manual.

-Remember that updating your Kindle Fire will re-apply the root file protection, resulting in all of the hard work done so far being undone.
+Keep in mind that updating your Kindle Fire will re-apply the root file protection, resulting in all of the hard work done so far being undone.
 As such, you should not run an official update from Amazon unless you absolutely need it and can do without the advantage of a rooted device.